quaintrelle7/30-Days-Of-Solidity/01_Day_Intro/Getting Started.md

 -High Level Language
 -Influenced by C++.
 Python and Javascript
 -Statically typed (Unlike Javascript)
+-- Type of each variable must be specified.

 EVM or Ethereum Birtual Machine is the runtime environment for smart contracts in Ethereum.